nasriblack/SoftBussBookingBack1.1/README.md

 - [ ] Implement the method in case of many user choose one seat at once => reservation
 - [ ] Implement role-based access control
 - [ ] Add cron job to delete the reservartion list after one month => reservation
+- [ ] Implement the ZOD validation in every post or input and delete also value